davidkristian97/news-aggregator/README.md

   - Preferred sources
   - Preferred categories
   - Preferred authors
-- Scheduled hourly article fetching
+- Scheduled two hourly article fetching
 - Swagger UI for interactive API exploration
 - Dockerised setup with automated migrations and seeding on first boot
 - Feature test suite covering auth, articles, filters, and preferences

-## Fetching Articles
+## How The Articles Are Fetched

 Migrations and an initial article fetch run automatically on first boot.
-A dedicated scheduler container also starts alongside the app, running `php artisan schedule:work` to fetch new articles every hour — no additional setup needed.
+A dedicated scheduler container also starts alongside the app, running `php artisan schedule:work` to fetch new articles every two hours — no additional setup needed.

+Each provider implements a shared `NewsProviderInterface` and normalises its response into a common format before saving.

+- **NewsAPI** — loops through 7 categories (Business, Entertainment, General, Health, Science, Sports, Technology), fetching up to 100 articles each — up to 700 per fetch.
+Authors come back as a comma-separated string and are split into individual entries.
+- **The Guardian** — fetches up to 200 results ordered by newest.
+Includes section name as the category.
+Bylines like "Alice Smith and Bob Jones" are parsed into separate authors.
+- **New York Times** — uses the Article Search API.
+Strips "By " prefixes from bylines and filters out correction articles before saving.

 ## Architecture